 Spin-2 BECs have attracted much interest because they exhibit more diverse magnetic phases than spin-1 BECs \cite{Ciobanu,Klausen,Widera}.
-However, for the atomic species used in experiments (e.g., $^{87}\textrm{Rb}$), the spin-2 hyperfine state has a larger energy than the spin-1 state and is unstable against transition to the spin-1 state through binary collisions~\cite{Kuwamoto,Schmaljohann,Saito}.
-In such inelastic collisions, the hyperfine energy (e.g., $\simeq 6.8$ GHz for $^{87}\textrm{Rb}$) transforms to kinetic energy and the colliding atoms escape from the trap.
+However, for the atomic species used in experiments (e.g., $^{87}\mathrm{Rb}$), the spin-2 hyperfine state has a larger energy than the spin-1 state and is unstable against transition to the spin-1 state through binary collisions~\cite{Kuwamoto,Schmaljohann,Saito}.
+In such inelastic collisions, the hyperfine energy (e.g., $\simeq 6.8$ GHz for $^{87}\mathrm{Rb}$) transforms to kinetic energy and the colliding atoms escape from the trap.
 Such a system with particle dissipation is an example of an open quantum system \cite{Tojo1, Tojo2, Eto}.

-In the experiment reported in Ref.~\cite{Eto}, magnetization was observed to dynamically develop in a spin-2 BEC of $^{87}\textrm{Rb}$ atoms, even though the spin-dependent contact interaction was not ferromagnetic.
-The mechanism involved in such magnetization is spin-dependent atomic loss, in which two-body inelastic collisions of particles with a total spin of 4 ($=2+2$) is prohibited because of angular momentum conservation (i.e., only atomic pairs having different spin directions are lost).
+In the experiment reported by Eto {\it et al.}~\cite{Eto}, magnetization was observed to dynamically develop in a spin-2 BEC of $^{87}\mathrm{Rb}$ atoms, even though the spin-dependent contact interaction was not ferromagnetic.
+The mechanism involved in such magnetization is spin-dependent atomic loss, in which two-body inelastic collisions of particles with a total spin of 4 ($=2+2$) is prohibited because of angular momentum conservation (i.e., only atomic pairs with different spin directions are lost).
 Consequently, the remaining atoms tend to become magnetized in the same direction.

-In Ref.~\cite{Eto}, the experimental results have been confirmed by numerical calculations using the mean-field approximation.
+In Ref.~\cite{Eto}, the experimental results were confirmed by numerical calculations using the mean-field approximation.
 However, the mean-field picture is inappropriate for systems with a small number of particles.
 In fact, when the trap confinement is tight and all atoms occupy the same spatial wave function, the true ground state of a spin-1 BEC with antiferromagnetic interaction is a symmetry-preserving state referred to as a fragmented state~\cite{Mueller, Koashi, Ueda}.
 Recently, such a quantum many-body state was experimentally observed in a BEC with $\sim 100$ atoms~\cite{Evrard1,Evrard2}.